ChemFit: A framework for automated high-dimensional model parameter optimization: Data Availability

 The authors confirm that the data supporting the findings of this study are available within the article and/or its supplementary materials.
-The supporting information contains a description of the simulation protocol for each of the examples, a plot comparing experimental densities of liquid Argon with those obtained from simulations with the optimal LJ parameters, a figure depicting the LJ parameters found in this work compared to those from the literature, and the electrostatic dampling in the SCME.
-Snapshots in this work were created using \texttt{Solvis2}.~\cite{solvis2_code, solvis_code}
+The supporting information contains an overview of the backends used in the benchmark in Fig.~\ref{fig:chemfit_code}, a description of reduced units used and the simulation protocol for the density simulations in the LJ example, a plot comparing experimental densities of liquid argon with those obtained from simulations with the optimal LJ parameters, a figure depicting the LJ parameters found in this work compared to those from the literature, details about the electrostatic damping in the SCME and the optimization results for each of the eight parameters optimized, the definition of the temperature-dependent dielectric constant used in the Mpipi-Recharged, further details about the density-jump based objective function used in the CG model optimization, sequences of the WT and +7R variants of the LCD of hnRNPA1, details of the simulation protocol for the density simulations, details of the DC simulations used for validation and of the analysis of the density profiles obtained from DC, and Tab.~S4 contains all twenty-two optimized parameters along with the original parameters.
+Snapshots in this work were created using \texttt{Solvis2}~\cite{solvis2_code, solvis_code}.